 Assessing the Security of Slack: What Makes it Vulnerable?

-One of Slack's security issues is that, unlike some instant-messaging apps, Slack doesn’t have end-to-end encryption.
+One of Slack's security issues is that, unlike some instant-messaging apps, Slack end-to-end encryption is non-existent.
 One of the main reasons for this is that enterprise executives often want to retain complete visibility into communications across different work groups and channels on the platform.
 At the same time, this also means that a data breach affecting Slack could have disastrous consequences for its users.
 It’s happened before, and there’s every possibility it could happen again.
 Furthermore, if confidential business data subject to compliance regulations is among the stolen information, the liability will fall on the organization that owns the data.

-Since Slack is primarily a web app, it uses HTTPS encryption just like any legitimate website that collects potentially sensitive data.
 Though this means data is encrypted both en-route and while at rest on Slack’s servers, its safety is entirely at the mercy of the platform and its own security protocols.
 If a hacker were ever to obtain the decryption key, they could, in turn, gain access to the data.
 That might include every message you’ve ever sent.
 Given that companies routinely discuss trade secrets and share other confidential data on the platform, it’s a recipe for disaster.
-In fact, the huge volume of message-creation on Slack gives it an especially large attack surface, and one that you can’t reasonably expect to monitor manually.
+In fact, the huge volume of message-creation on Slack gives it an especially large attack surface.
+It is so large that existing Slack message security rules struggle to provide coverage and one that you can’t reasonably expect to monitor manually.

 There’s also the possibility of someone using Slack to post malicious content, either intentionally or accidentally.
 An example includes a link to a site that appears one way, but is actually a phishing portal.
 Similarly, a former employee who left the company on bad terms, yet still has access to the workspace, might deliberately post malicious content.
 Such scenarios can hardly be blamed on the platform, but the potential dangers are all much the same.